brycehenson/fast_sorted_mask/README.md

 | ![A comparison of various masking approaches](fig1.png "Fig1") |
 |:--:|
- **Figure1**- Comparison of the brute mask to the fast_sorted_mask.
+ **Figure1**- Comparison of the brute mask to the fast_sorted_mask on an i7-7700 @ 4.00GHz .
 The brute mask for sorted and unsorted data gives comparable performance at large n, however at intermediate n \~10^2.1 the sorted date version is slightly faster which is somewhat puzzling.
 The fast_sorted_mask execution time (for a presorted vector) is superior at all values of n>10^2.1, however when the sort time is induced is slower than the brute mask.
 If however the execution time is measured an sort and then m=1e2 masking operations (and scaled) then superior performance is obtained.  |